 The philosophy of the Gwa'sala-'Nakwaxda'xw School is to provide optimum learning in a culturally responsive and rich environment characterized by respect and care.
-Our aim is to provide child-centered learning that focuses on the cultural experiences of the children and encompasses their emotional, social, academic, and physical needs.
+We aim to provide child-centred learning that focuses on the cultural experiences of the children and encompasses their emotional, social, academic, and physical needs.

-Our school is a place where children are accepted and appreciated for who they are, instilling in them a respect for themselves and others.
+Our school is a place where children are accepted and appreciated for who they are, instilling in them respect for themselves, others, and the environment.
 Along with building a sense of safety and a strong cultural identity, we believe this fosters a sense of self-worth, self-confidence and a healthy mental attitude.